 - If growing outdoors, grow on your own property.
 There is no need to grow in the forest or other public places in Maine.
 If you don’t have property where you can grow, ask a friend or a neighbor if you can grow on theirs.

-This is allowed if you have written permission.
-This exception makes it very easy from those without a garden or a way to grow indoors to enjoy the art of growing weed.
+Make sure you have written permission.
+This exception makes it very easy for those without a garden or a way to grow indoors to enjoy the art of growing weed.

 If you have nowhere to grow, ask a friend or somebody you know if they will let you.
 See if anyone is willing to do a small volunteer community garden.
 If you don’t know anybody, try placing an ad on craigslist.

 - If growing outdoors, keep your plants stealth.
 Your plants should not be visible from the public road without visual aids.

 Build a fence around your plants or build a little greenhouse.
 Remember that some marijuana plants can grow over 6 feet tall!